Breast Implants Not Lifetime Cause Illness Know the Risk

 - Capsular contracture (scar tissue squeezing the implant)

 - Rupture (tear or hole in the shell) of saline and silicone gel filled implants

-- Deflation (having visible difference with breast size) with saline filled implants
+- Deflation (difference in breast size) with saline filled implants

 - Silent (no symptoms) rupture of silicone gel filled implants

-The FDA identifies a connection between breast implants and the occurrence of breast implant associated anaplastic large cell lymphoma (BIA-ALCL) a kind of non-Hodgkin’s lymphoma.
+The FDA identifies a connection between breast implants and the occurrence of breast implant associated anaplastic large cell lymphoma (BIA-ALCL).
+Further, this is a kind of non-Hodgkin’s lymphoma.

-If you have breast implants you may increase your risk of developing this cancer in the fluid or scar tissue around the implant.
+If you have breast implants, you may increase your risk of developing this cancer.
+As a result, it occurs in the fluid or scar tissue around the implant.

 Breast implants have textured surfaces (shell) or smooth.
 BIA-ALCL is usually seen more often in those with textured implants versus smooth-surfaced implants.
 BIA-ALCL similar to other lymphomas is a cancer affecting the immune system and not actual breast tissue.